Sporopollenin

-Sporopollenin is one of the most chemically inert biological polymers.
-It is a major component of the tough outer (exine) walls of plant spores and pollen grains.
-It is chemically very stable and is usually well preserved in soils and sediments.
+Sporopollenin is a biological polymer found as a major component of the tough outer (exine) walls of plant spores and pollen grains.
+It is chemically very stable and has been described as the "toughest material in the plant kingdom".
+It is well preserved in soils and sediments and with it surviving in spores from the mid‐Ordovician (475 million years ago) providing the earliest evidence of plant life on land.

 The exine layer is often intricately sculptured in species-specific patterns, allowing material recovered from (for example) lake sediments to provide useful information to palynologists about plant and fungal populations in the past.
-Sporopollenin has found uses in the field of paleoclimatology as well.
+Sporopollenin has found uses in the field of paleoclimatology as well as a marker of past UVB levels.
 Sporopollenin is also found in the cell walls of several taxa of green alga, including Phycopeltis (an ulvophycean) and Chlorella.

 Spores are dispersed by many different environmental factors, such as wind, water or animals.
 In suitable conditions, the sporopollenin-rich walls of pollen grains and spores can persist in the fossil record for hundreds of millions of years, since sporopollenin is resistant to chemical degradation by organic and inorganic chemicals.